nextgis/docs_ngcom/source/srs.rst

 A common case for Web GIS users is adding an external PostGIS/PostgreSQL database while `creating a PosGIS layer <https://docs.nextgis.com/docs_ngcom/source/data_connect.html#external-postgis-databases>`_.
 These layers often get incorrectly displayed in the Web GIS.
 It happens when the spacial reference system has incorrect definition in the external database.
-To make the WebGIS-DB complex work efficiently, here's what you need:
+To make the Web GIS-DB complex work efficiently, here's what you need:

-1. External database must have a table of SRS descriptions spatial_ref_sys.
+1. External database must have a table of SRS descriptions spacial_ref_sys.
 2. In the geometry column (usually called "geom") a SRS must be assigned.
-3. The ID of the assigned SRS must be included in  spatial_ref_sys.
+3. The ID of the assigned SRS must be included in  spacial_ref_sys.
 4. Data in the external DB must actually be in that coordinate system, a.i. the SRS definition must correspond to the data.

-If all the above requirements are met, then whatever SRS you use in your database, layers created in WebGIS will be reprojected "on the fly" and displayed correctly along any other data you have in your WebGIS.
+If all the above requirements are met, then whatever SRS you use in your database, layers created in Web GIS will be reprojected "on the fly" and displayed correctly along any other data you have in your Web GIS.

 To check if everything works correctly use `PostGIS diagnostics <https://docs.nextgis.com/docs_ngweb/source/layers.html#postgis-diagnostics>`_.